-How to Get an EB5 Visa
+How to Obtain an EB5 Visa

 To obtain an EB5 Visa, which serves as a conditional green card and can lead to citizenship, you must invest $500,000 to one million dollars in capital in the US, while creating at least 10 jobs for American workers, each at 30 hours a week, for two years.
 Capital indicates tangible investment elements, such as property, equipment, cash, cash equivalents, and inventory.
-However, startup costs do not count towards your total investment, and therefore cannot help you qualify for an EB5 green card.
+However, startup costs don’t count towards your total investment, and cannot help you qualify for an EB5 green card.

 In some circumstances, your investment must create all 10 jobs, but you can also invest in a pre-existing regional center.
 A regional center is any for-profit enterprise that has gained regional center status, in order to attract EB5 immigrant investors.
 Regional centers are described in detail here.
 Jobs created indirectly through the regional center project in which you make your EB5 investment will count towards your quota.

 Keep in mind that regardless of whether you invest in your own business or a regional center, your investment cannot be guaranteed by the US government or any other entity.